 Following the French revolution, Chateau Filhot was managed by Lur-Saluces family.
 The Lur-Saluces are best known for owning Chateau d’Yquem and de Fargues.
 They inherited the vineyard and winery from Josephine de Filhot.

-Gabriel is a direct descendant of Romain de Filhot, making Chateau Filhot one of the few remaining Bordeaux vineyards that is still in the hands of the same family that owned the estate before the French Revolution.
-The 300 year unbroken line of succession is even more amazing when you consider that the Filhot family founded the property in 1709!
+Gabriel de Vaucelles is a direct descendant of Romain de Filhot, making Chateau Filhot one of the few remaining Bordeaux vineyards that are still in the hands of the same family that owned the estate before the French Revolution.
+The 300-year unbroken line of succession is even more amazing when you consider that the Filhot family founded the property in 1709!

 Chateau Filhot Vineyards, Terroir, Grapes, Winemaking

-Chateau Filhot is planted to 60% Semillon, 36% Sauvignon Blanc and 4% Muscadelle.
-The terroir is gravel, clay, sand and limestone soils with a southwest exposure.
+The 62-hectare vineyard of Chateau Filhot is planted to 50% Semillon, 48% Sauvignon Blanc and 2% Muscadelle in 1 large, single block of vines.
+The terroir is gravel, clay, sand, and limestone soils with southwest exposures.
 While the total size of Filhot is massive at 350 hectares, the property has 62 hectares under vine.
-The remaining land that is not cultivated is devoted to forests, greenery, lakes and gardens.
+The remaining land that is not cultivated is devoted to forests, greenery, lakes, and gardens.

+The vineyard with its hillsides rises up to 70 meters at its peak.
 The vineyard is planted to a vine density of 6,000 vines per hectare.
 The vines are 37 years of age.
-Due to their proximity to forested area, they have a cooler terroir, than many of their neighbors.
+Due to their proximity to a forested area, they have a cooler terroir, than many of their neighbors.

-To produce the wine of Chateau Filhot, the wine is vinified in temperature controlled, 50 hectoliter, stainless steel tanks.
+To produce the wine of Chateau Filhot, the wine is vinified in temperature-controlled, 50 hectoliter, stainless steel tanks.
 The wine is aged in a combination of 35% new, French oak barrels and vats for an average of 24 months before bottling.
-The exact amount of oak and the time in barrel or tank is determined by the character of vintage.
+The exact amount of oak and the time in barrel or tank is determined by the character of the vintage.

 The estate introduced a new wine starting with the 2010 vintage, Chateau Filhot Gold Reserve.
 The wine is made from a blend of 60% Semillon and 40% Sauvignon Blanc.

-The wine takes its name from the combination of the wine’s color and the unique shape of the bottle, which resembles a gold ingot.
-On average, Chateau Filhot produces close to 5,000 cases of wine per year.
+Filhot Gold takes its name from the combination of the wine’s color and the unique shape of the bottle, which resembles a gold ingot.
+On average, Chateau Filhot produces close to 6,000 cases of wine per year.